-During the year a refined RA model was developed which has resulted in changes to allocation methodologies (see 1.4 for details).
-Consequently, Terrestrial costs are allocated at type of cost and directorate level rather than cost centres as a method to best reflect cost causality and streamline allocation without losing data integrity.
-Terrestrial Opex costs now include separate allocation for Billable labour recharge, Capitalised Overheads, Expense Labour Recharge and Recharges as an improvement to using the available standing data.
-Determination of the OTL allocation percentages now includes capital charged labour (along with billable and expenses) in the over / under recovery stage of the calculation.
+The RA model allocates Terrestrial costs based on the type and directorate level rather than cost centres which is a better reflection of the cost causality and streamlines allocation without losing data integrity.
+Terrestrial Opex costs include a separate allocation for Billable labour recharge, Capitalised Overheads, Expense Labour Recharge and Recharges as an improvement to using the available standing data.
+Determination of the OTL allocation percentages includes capital charged labour (along with billable and expenses) in the over / under recovery stage of the calculation.